 Hybrid sources are denoted as such only if they contain both figurative depictions and textual parts, and thus can be analyzed in terms of both image and linguistics.
 The hybrid sources in the three archives considered in our research primarily mattered in the form of sketches and sketchbooks, sometimes also in the form of plan materials and all types of design materials.
 In some exceptional cases, there were inscribed photographs and labeled letters, which did not allow a clear assignment to the classic image or text sources.

-Audio and video sources are not available in our research project, but should be mentioned for the sake of completeness.
+Audio and video sources are not available in our research project, but should be mentioned for the sake of comprehensiveness.

 B. Full-text search

 Digitalising analogous data and processes into digital representations always involves a loss of meaning in favour of precision of the message [3].
 The notion ‘semantic web’ signifies to integrate relations between digital data, such as image sources and text sources.
-In databases this is currently achieved by standardising metadata (Dublin Core [4], metadata encoding transmission standards (METS) [5], etc.) [6] and by deploying methods of the text encoding initiative (TEI) [7] or the resource description framework (RDF) [8].
+In databases this is currently achieved by standardising metadata (Dublin Core [4], metadata encoding transmission standards (METS) [5], etc.) and by deploying methods of the text encoding initiative (TEI) [6] or the resource description framework (RDF) [7].
+Since 2000 there has been a standard, the General International Standard Archival Description (ISAD-G), which unifies the presenation data of the world and inserts data, recorded in a standardised manner, into databases [8].

 The following problem for the web application results from this: Through the digitalisation and digital gathering of text, image, and hybrid sources, only a full-text search can be conducted on the basis of conventional methods.
-This way of searching cannot satisfy the central aspect of an archive: presenting the entire stock as a collection of diverse relationships.
+This current standard of searching cannot satisfy the central aspect of an archive: presenting the entire stock as a collection of diverse relationships.

 Second Analysis: Missing referential message qualities of archival sources in archives and web applications